drawbu/dotfiles/README.md

 Then, open a tmux session and press <kbd>CTRL</kbd> + <kbd>b</kbd>, then
 <kbd>I</kbd> to install the plugins and reload the config.

+### Rofi
+Rofi comes preinstalled with the nix Home-Manager and NixOS conf.
+You can also install it manually.

+You'll need to install [adi1090x/rofi](https://github.com/adi1090x/rofi).
+Then, install it following the README.